-The Canadian government made an agreement with local provinces in which they can nominate immigrants who wish to live, settle and work in that particular province.
+The Canadian government made an agreement with local provinces in which they can nominate immigrants who wish to live, settle, and work in that particular province or essentially, immigrate to Canada.
 In order to receive a visa through the Provincial Nominee Programs (PNP), the candidate is required to choose a province they seek to live in and subsequently apply for nomination.

 The province will then consider the application based on its immigration and labour needs, while also assessing your genuine intention to settle in the province.

 For most provinces, Canadian immigration is an important part of not only boosting local economies and development in key sectors but also supporting an ageing population.

 The Following Provinces and Territories Have Provincial Nominations: